mishelashala/blog/003-encapsulation.md

 An object is more than a collection of data, but something that we interact with thru a public interface

-JavaScript doesn't have access modifiers built in on objects, but we can use some techniquest to try to replicate this behavior.
+JavaScript doesn't have access modifiers built-in on objects, but we can use some techniques to try to replicate this behavior.
 Been the mos effective factory functions + closures.